Artifactory MariaDB Configuration

 mariadb-java-client-<version>.jarfile to the following directory.
 Assign the driver the same permissions as the other files in the directory:$JFROG_HOME/artifactory/var/bootstrap/artifactory/tomcat/lib -

-Adjust the database connection details in the Artifactory System YAML.
+Adjust the database connection details in the system.yaml configuration file.
 For example:

 shared: database: allowNonPostgresql: true type: mariadb driver: org.mariadb.jdbc.Driver url: jdbc:mariadb://<your db server url, for example: localhost:3306>/artdb?characterEncoding=UTF-8&elideSetAutoCommits=true&useSSL=false&useMysqlMetadata=true username: artifactory password: password